June-Skeeter/Police_Involved_Deaths_Canada/Content/Canadian_Police_Violence_Data.md

 This dataset covers January 2000 to July 2020 and was collected by the [CBC](https://newsinteractives.cbc.ca/fatalpoliceencounters/).

-*"There is no government database listing deaths at the hands of the police available to the public in Canada, so CBC News created its own.
+* "There is no government database listing deaths at the hands of the police available to the public in Canada, so CBC News created its own.
 The CBC’s research librarians have collected detailed information on each case, such as ethnicity, the role of mental illness or substance abuse, the type of weapon used and the police service involved, to create a picture of who is dying in police encounters."*

-This is not an official count because police departments in Canada are not mandated to collect/release all of this information.
-This dataset is a collection of second-hand information in the form of press releases and news articles, etc.  Some records are missing or incomplete.
-The total number of incidents is higher than detailed here.
+* This database is a collection of secondhand information (eg. press releases), and is an undercount of the true number of incidents.

+## Just a Fad
+[The dataset was intially published in 2018](https://newsinteractives.cbc.ca/longform-custom/deadly-force), covering incidents from 2000 to 2017.
+It was only updated in summer 2020 in response to the killing of George Floyd.
+* A key issue with relying on a news corporation to collect this information, is that it is not updated at regular intervals.
+* Once the subject falls out of the news cycle, they have little incentive to continue.
+* In the United States, there is a non-profit organization, [Mapping Police Violence](https://mappingpoliceviolence.org/) that maintains a database and updates it on a monthly basis.

+## Filling the Gaps
+Many records are missing or incomplete.
 For example, this dataset does not include the killings of Rodney Naistus and Lawrence Wegner in January and February 2000.

-* Rodeny and Lawrence were victims ["starlight tours"](https://en.wikipedia.org/wiki/Saskatoon_freezing_deaths), a heinous practice where police, abduct indigenous people during winter and drop them off in rural areas far from their homes, leaving them to freeze to death if they couldn't make it home.
+* Rodeny and Lawrence were victims of ["starlight tours"](https://en.wikipedia.org/wiki/Saskatoon_freezing_deaths), a heinous practice where police, abduct indigenous people during winter and drop them off in rural areas far from their homes, leaving them to freeze to death if they couldn't make it home.

-* I have reached out to to the CBC for comment on why these incidents were omitted from the data set, but they were unable to clarify wheter this was an oversite or an intentional omission.
+  * I have reached out to to the CBC for comment on why these incidents were omitted from the data set, but they were unable to clarify wheter this was an intentional or accidental omission.

-Another key issue with relying on a news corporation to collect this information, is that it is not updated at regular intervals.
-The last time the dataset was updated prior to this summer was in 2017.
-They updated it in 2020 after the killing of George Floyd.
-But once the subject falls out of the news cycle, they have little incentive to continue.
   * I have added incidents that were omitted in the Deady Force Article and updated it through December 2020 to the best of my abilities.
 However, it is difficult to find information regarding police killings (esepecially historically) so my updates are also incomplete.

 Despite the incomplete nature of this dataset, it is best record available.
 It is important to understand the pervasiveness of police violence ans sytemic racism in policing in Canada, This is a problem across North America, not just in the United States.